Kitware/VeloView/Documentation/LidarView_Developer_Guide.md

 - Qt 5.10.0 *(this dependency will be built automatically in the future)*.
 You can download the installer here: <https://download.qt.io/official_releases/qt/5.10/5.10.0/qt-opensource-windows-x86-5.10.0.exe>.
 When installing you can keep the suggested installation path.
 Here is a walkthrough of the installer:  click "Next" > "Skip" > "Next" > keep default install path (advised) and click "Next" > Unfold "Qt" then unfold "Qt 5.10.0" and tick "**MSVC 2015 64-bits**" then click "Next" > "Next" > "Install" > wait for it to install then click "Next" > untick "Launch Qt Creator" and click "Finish"

 ### Windows build instructions <a name="windows-build-instructions"></a>
-1. clone VeloView's source code repository to a directory of your chosing, for example:
+1. clone LidarView's source code repository to a directory of your chosing, for example:

     `cd <work-directory>`

-    `git clone <git url to VeloView repository> VeloView-source`
+    `git clone <git url to LidarView repository> LidarView-source`

     * you will have to know the path to this directory for step 6.
     * moving this directoy in the future will break all build environnements that were using it (you will have to redo steps 6. and 7.)